 Please check with us before placing a ‘for sale’ board at your property.
 For flats, your lease will usually allow a board to be placed in the window but not fixed to any part of the structure or within the grounds.

 If you are looking to move to another shared ownership property you should register with the Help to Buy agent for the area in which you are looking to buy.
-You will also need to register with the housing provider directly.
+You will also need to complete our application form on our website.

 We only allow carpets and blinds to be fitted once contracts have been exchanged.